NA f ChineseFrom Chinese

 々.
 Other kanji with the same pronunciations can also be used to form this name.

-NANA (3) f GeorgianMeaning unknown.
+Nana 3 f GeorgianMeaning unknown.
 This was the name of a 4th-century queen consort of Georgia who is regarded as a saint in the Orthodox Church.

-NANABOZHO m New World MythologyMeans
+Nanabozho m New World MythologyMeans

-Wenabozho) is the name of a trickster spirit.
+Wenabozho) is a trickster spirit.

-NANAKO f JapaneseFrom Japanese
+Nanako f JapaneseFrom Japanese

 菜 (na) meaning "vegetables, greens" duplicated and